bppwrite/bppwrite.github.io/content/event/2018-2019/30-days-of-dinners/Engber.md

 BPP Board member Michael Engber and his wife Cheryl (both longtime supporters) will be hosting a culinary delight at their home with a series of small plates or Tapas from around the world.
 Let yourself get taken away on a food filled tour of Spain, Greece, Japan and more.
 You will not want to miss out on this one if you are a foodie.

-Only 12 seats are available for this unique event.
-Contact Brad Schiesser today to pay for your seat [812-334-1188](tel:+1-812-334-1188) or [brad@newplays.org](mailto:brad@newplays.org)

 Price: $50